 Rei took me by the hand, “I’ll introduce you to everyone!”

-Before I knew it I was being led through the ship by this girl.
-Their ship was actually pretty large.
-From the looks of it, we were on the mid deck which was the largest section.
+Before I knew it I was led through the ship by this girl.
+Their ship was pretty large.
+From the looks of it, we were on the mid deck, which was the largest section.
 Above us was the flight deck and below was the lower deck that was used mainly for storage.
 The room I was in turned out to be the medical bay on the mid deck.

 She led me to the nearest person who was upstairs on the flight deck and found Tammy sitting in the pilot’s seat pushing buttons.
 The view through the flight deck window was amazing.
 There were thousands of bright glowing stars in the dark cosmos of space.